deepaligarg/deepali-garg.github.io/_pages/machinelearning.md

 [![View on GitHub](https://img.shields.io/badge/Database-View_Database-blueviolet?logo=Microsoft%20Excel)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)

-This is a use-case of clustering the credit card customers on the basis of various attributes using Unsupervised Machine Learning Techniques.
+<span style="font-family:Segoe UI; font-size:1;">This is a use-case of clustering the credit card customers on the basis of various attributes using Unsupervised Machine Learning Techniques.
-The project is a blend of detailed EDA and unsupervised machine learning algorithms such as **K-Means Clustering, Hierarchial Clustering and DBSCAN.**
+The project is a blend of detailed EDA and unsupervised machine learning algorithms such as **K-Means Clustering, Hierarchial Clustering and DBSCAN.**</span>

 ---